halka-org/state/README.md

 State updater function is the second element of both the return value of `createStore` as well as `useCounter` (i.e. the hook returned from `createStore`).

-You can pass the next state value directly to the `updateState` method like we did in our `reset` handler.
+You can pass the next state value directly to the state updater method like we did in our `reset` handler.

-If your next state depends on the previous state than you can also pass a callback function to the `updateState` which gets passed the previous state and must return the next state.
+If your next state depends on the previous state than you can also pass a callback function to the state updater which gets passed the previous state and must return the next state.
 Like we used in our `increment` and `decrement` handler.

-This API is similar to the `updateState` method returned by `useState`.
+This API is similar to the state updater method returned by `useState`.

 ### Updating nested state with Immer